 A delicious rich apple crumble with caramelised cinnamon apples and a sweet & buttery topping.
 Serve warm, it is a most comforting and satisfying dessert.

-Tala very generously gave me some items from their current Indigo and Ivory range to use in my kitchen, a couple of which I enjoyed using to make this Easy Apple Crumble.
+I attended the Tala Baking Competition at Divertimenti in Knightsbridge, where Tala very kindly gave me some items from their current Indigo and Ivory range to use in my kitchen, a couple of which I enjoyed using to make this Easy Apple Crumble.

 Tala measuring cup